-A string of 13 dwarf galaxies have been found in orbit around the massive galaxy Andromeda, spread across a flat plane more than one million light years wide and only 30,000 light years thick.
-They appear to be moving in synchronicity with each other.
-The discovery suggests that conventional ideas regarding the formation of galaxies are missing something fundamental.
+A string of 13 dwarf galaxies in orbit around the massive galaxy Andromeda –remnants of the population of primordial structures that coalesced to form giant galaxies like the Milky Way–are spread across a flat plane more than one million light years wide and only 30,000 light years thick –a distance so vast that they have yet to complete a single orbit.
+The 2016 discovery suggests that conventional ideas regarding the formation of galaxies are missing something fundamental.

 “It’s a very unusual, unexpected configuration,” said astrophysicist Dr. Julio Navarro, at the University of Victoria in 2016.
 “It’s so unexpected that we don’t know yet what it’s telling us.
 The fact that it is there at all is pointing us toward something profound.
 Somehow, they have a plane-like structure similar to a solar system, but with a completely different origin and we don’t know what that origin is.”